rutu-sh/otel-k8s-experiments/common-applications/auto-instrumented/python/simple-fastapi-app/docs/README.md

 `OTEL_SERVICE_NAME`: The name of the service generating the telemetry data.

-`OTEL_LOGS_EXPORTER`: The logs exporter to use, In this case we're using the `console` exporter.
+`OTEL_LOGS_EXPORTER`: The logs exporter to use, In this doc we're using the `console` exporter.
 If you have an opentelemetry collector set up, you can change this variable's value to `console,otlp` or just `otlp`.
 You will also have to set the `OTEL_EXPORTER_OTLP_ENDPOINT` variable to the endpoint of your opentelemetry collector.

-`OTEL_TRACES_EXPORTER`: The traces exporter to use, In this case we're using the `console` exporter.
+`OTEL_TRACES_EXPORTER`: The traces exporter to use, In this doc we're using the `console` exporter.
 If you have an opentelemetry collector set up, you can change this variable's value to `console,otlp` or just `otlp`.
 You will also have to set the `OTEL_EXPORTER_OTLP_ENDPOINT` variable to the endpoint of your opentelemetry collector.

-`OTEL_METRICS_EXPORTER`: The metrics exporter to use, In this case we're using the `console` exporter.
+`OTEL_METRICS_EXPORTER`: The metrics exporter to use, In this doc we're using the `console` exporter.
 If you have an opentelemetry collector set up, you can change this variable's value to `console,otlp` or just `otlp`.
 You will also have to set the `OTEL_EXPORTER_OTLP_ENDPOINT` variable to the endpoint of your opentelemetry collector.

 `OTEL_PYTHON_LOGGING_AUTO_INSTRUMENTATION_ENABLED`: This variable enables auto-instrumentation for the `logging` module.